nathancatania/website-2020/content/posts/deploy-netskope-cloud-exchange/index.md

 ## Install Docker & Docker Compose
 If you're using a fresh VM, you'll need to install Docker and Docker Compose.
 The below will install Docker CE (Community Edition), which is free but does not come with support.
 For a production environment, I strongly recommend using Docker Enterprise.

-The commands below cover the installation of Docker on an Ubuntu host.
-For RHEL, please [see here](https://docs.docker.com/engine/install/rhel/) (you will also need to follow the steps below to install Docker Compose).
+The commands below cover the installation of Docker on an Ubuntu host. **For RHEL 8+, you will need to use Podman instead of Docker (#justredhatthings).
+Please see here for instructions on how to deploy CE on RHEL.**

 Update the existing packages on the system:
 ```